 Faculty & Staff

-Professor Director, Center for Gambling Studies Co-Director, Addiction Counselor Training Certificate Program
+Professor and Director, Center for Gambling Studies & Addiction Counselor Training (ACT) Program

 JD, St. Louis PhD, Washington